Online Bayesian Meta-Learning for Cognitive Tracking Radar: Introduction

 Bell \cite{Bell1993} proposed mutual information between the target impulse response and received signal as a waveform design criterion for estimating the stochastic parameters of extended targets.
 Kay \cite{Kay2007} addressed the problem of optimal signal design and detection for point targets in signal-dependent Gaussian distributed clutter.
 Pillai et al. \cite{Pillai2000} consider $\sinr$-based design of pulsed waveforms for the detection of extended targets in signal-dependent noise, importantly showing that chirp-like signals are often insufficient in the presence of low-pass dominant noise.
 However, an issue with both $\sinr$ and mutual information-based waveform design procedures is that closed-form solutions are often not possible and on-the-fly waveform design can be computationally burdensome.
 These and other issues are addressed by Romero et al. \cite{Romero2011}, which extend the mutual-information based design to the case of signal-dependent clutter.
-Some of the trade-offs in waveform design for extended target detection have been examined by Zhu et al. \cite{Zhu2017,Zhu2018}. \\
+Some of the information-theoretic trade-offs in waveform design for extended target detection have been examined by Zhu et al. \cite{Zhu2017,Zhu2018}.
+Other works have focused on optimizing the transmitted code sequence and receive filter simultaneously using sophisticated optimization techniques \cite{naghsh2013doppler,karbasi2015robust,wu2017transmit}.

 In a real-time target tracking system, it is generally preferable to forgo waveform design and instead select from a catalog of known waveforms.
 This is due to various resource constraints that make on-the-fly waveform design difficult \cite{Cochran2009}.
 The problem of waveform-agile tracking is surveyed in \cite{Sira2009}.
 Numerous approaches have followed the Fisher information perspective, introduced by Kershaw and Evans \cite{Kershaw1994,Kershaw1997,Sira2007,Savage2007}.
-Other approaches have focused on waveform optimization by estimating clutter statistics on-the-fly \cite{Zhang2013,Aubry2013}. \\
+Other approaches have focused on waveform optimization by estimating clutter statistics on-the-fly \cite{Zhang2013,Aubry2013}.
+However, the aforementioned waveform selection techniques become computationally burdensome when longer-term scheduling is considered.